Salve

 decision of the Cathedral Chapter was upheld and that García's

 Salve was never performed in his lifetime.
-The work, for male choir and
+The work, for male

-soloists (both tenor-tenor-bass) with orchestra, shows yet another side
+soloists (both tenor-tenor-bass) with orchestra, shows yet another

 of García's creativity: it is a very sweet, intimate work.